danigalindo10/awesome-books-es6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome books: a complete website with navigation
+# Awesome books: with ES6

 > In this project we creaed a booklist web page where you can add or remove a book from the page.
-Also, the data is saved on the local storage.Each section appears when the user clicks on the navigation link.The sections appears one at a time.
+Also, the data is saved on the local storage.
+Each section appears when the user clicks on the navigation link.
+The sections appears one at a time.
+All of this implementing ES6 syntax.

 ## Built With